Staithes: Culture and events

-The permanent population of Staithes has decreased since the 1970s, due to the decline of the fishing and mining industries and an increase in second homes and holiday cottages.
-Because of this, many of the village's traditions are no longer practised.
+The permanent population of Staithes has decreased since the 1970s owing to the decline of fishing and mining and an increase in second homes and holiday cottages.
+Because of this many of the village's traditions are no longer practised.
 Staithes Bonnets were traditionally worn by the women inhabitants of the village, with some older residents still wearing them daily in the 1990s.
-The cotton bonnets were sewn by hand, and helped to protect the wearer's hair and face when carrying out fishing work.
-The bonnets were traditionally white, but colourful and patterned bonnets came in during the Second World War when fabric was being rationed, and the women would recycle their dresses into headgear.
-A black bonnet was worn during the deep mourning period, which was then swapped, after a period of 2–3 years, for a mauve or lavendar bonnet during half-mourning.
+The cotton bonnets were sewn by hand and helped to protect the wearer's hair and face when carrying out fishing work.
+The bonnets were traditionally white, but colourful and patterned bonnets came in during the Second World War when fabric was rationed, and the women would recycle their dresses into headgear.
+A black bonnet was worn during the deep mourning period and was then swapped, after a period of 2–3 years, for a mauve or lavender bonnet during half-mourning.
 There are a few women left in the village who still sew Staithes Bonnets.

 The Mermaids of Staithes is a legend concerning the capture of two mermaids who came to Staithes and were imprisoned by the villagers.
-Upon escaping, one of the mermaids cursed the village, announcing that one day “the sea would flow to Jackdaw’s Well”.
-When her mermaid companion chastised her for revealing this information to the villagers, she replied enigmatically, “I have not told them what the egg broth comes to”.
-The oldest verbal and published accounts of the legend on record date from January and March 1924 respectively, when the tale was told to the Staithes Study Group by local resident Robert Brown and published in The Whitby Gazette as a serialised version of his talk.
-Brown spent a lifetime studying the local history of Staithes and the stories he shared had been passed onto him by his grandfather and other members of the community.
-Sarah Peverley and Chloe Middleton-Metcalfe record notable parallels with other mermaid stories from Cornwall, Wales, Scotland, and the Isle of Man, and have suggested that the egg-broth motif may indicate that the legend emerged in a much earlier period, perhaps the eighteenth century, “when the negative associations between eggs, witches, mermaids, and maritime culture were far better known”.
-They also argue that the reference to Jackdaw’s Well (which had been destroyed by a landslide by the time Brown recounted the legend) only makes sense if the legend was circulating from at least the nineteenth century when it was an important landmark embedded “in the natural and social fabric of Staithes’s past”.
+Upon escaping, one of the mermaids cursed the village, announcing that one day "the sea would flow to Jackdaw's Well".
+When her mermaid companion chastised her for revealing this information to the villagers, she replied enigmatically, "I have not told them what the egg broth comes to".
+The oldest oral and published accounts of the legend on record date from January and March 1924 respectively, when the tale was told to the Staithes Study Group by local resident Robert Brown and published in The Whitby Gazette as a serialised version of his talk.
+Brown spent a lifetime studying the local history of Staithes and the stories he shared had been passed on to him by his grandfather and other members of the community.
+Sarah Peverley and Chloe Middleton-Metcalfe record notable parallels with other mermaid stories from Cornwall, Wales, Scotland and the Isle of Man and have suggested that the egg-broth motif may indicate that the legend emerged in a much earlier period, perhaps the eighteenth century, "when the negative associations between eggs, witches, mermaids and maritime culture were far better known".
+They also argue that the reference to Jackdaw's Well (which had been destroyed by a landslide by the time Brown recounted the legend) makes sense only if the legend was circulating from at least the nineteenth century, when it was an important landmark "in the natural and social fabric of Staithes's past".